cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

-    1. Which communication patterns are feasible, i.e., how much interaction between the client and aggregation servers is feasible, how and how much the aggregation servers ineteract amongst themselves, and so on;
+    1. Which communication patterns are feasible, i.e., how much interaction between the client and aggregation servers is feasible, how and how much the aggregation servers ineteract amongst themselves, and so on.
-    1. What are the capabilities of a malicious coalition of servers attempting divulge information about client inputs; and
+    1. What are the capabilities of a malicious coalition of servers attempting divulge information about client inputs.
     1. What conditions are necessary to ensure that a malicious coalition of clients cannot corrupt the computation.